-Digital Agriculture (DA) deals with the implementation and integration of digital data, sensors, and tools on agricultural, food, and wine applications from the paddock/vineyard to consumers.
-These technologies can range from big data, sensor technology, sensor networks, remote sensing, robotics, unmanned aerial vehicles (UAV).
+Digital Agriculture (DA) deals with implementing and integrating digital data, sensors, and tools on agricultural, food, and wine applications from the paddock/vineyard to consumers.
+These technologies can range from big data, sensor technology, sensor networks & IoT, remote sensing, robotics, unmanned aerial vehicles (UAV).

 Data processing is performed using new and emerging technologies, such as computer vision, machine learning, and artificial intelligence, among others.